MarkArranz/foobar-withgoogle/journal.md

 # Level 2

-## Challenge 2.1: Please Pass the Coded Message
+## Challenge 2.1: "Please Pass the Coded Message"

     You got the bunny trainers to teach you a card game today, it's called Fizzbin.
 It's kind of pointless, but they seem to like it and it helps you pass the time while you work your way up to Commander Lambda's inner circle.

-## Challenge 2.2: Ion Flux Relabeling
+## Challenge 2.2: "Ion Flux Relabeling"

     Rumor has it the bunny trainers are inexplicably fond of bananas.
 You're an apple person yourself, but you file the information away for future reference.
 You never know when you might need to bribe a trainer (or three)...